junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 ### The DTS presentation of DTS-HD is always an automatic downmix of the DTS-HD
 TRUE.
 You can customize the downmix coefficients but sometimes there are weird constraints.

+### The 7.1 presentation of TrueHD is the main mix, and everything else is a downmix at the bitstream level
+FALSE.
+TrueHD has the following structure:

+* Substream 1: 2.0 downmix
+* Substream 2: 5.1 extension
+* Substream 3: 7.1 extension
+* Substream 4: Atmos extension

+As such, the 2.0 core is actually the standalone mix, and everything else is a reconstruction.
+Substream 2-4 are not usable by themselves.
+This is the reason that some AVRs do a 7.1 to 5.1 summation downmix, since it's easier to decode just substreams 1-2.
+But it's still useful to refer to 7.1 & below as downmixes, since that's what software tools refer to them by.

 ### DTS is superior to AC3
 DEPENDS.
 DTS is a more inefficient codec but is typically used at higher bitrates.
 As long as the bitrate of DTS is 2x of AC3, it is better.